 sending $\gamma: \mathbb{R}/\mathbb{Z}\rightarrow \bar{C}$ to $\pi \circ \gamma \circ b_{\lambda}$ is well-defined where

 \end{lemma}

-Hence we can translate the index bounded condition, which previously works for Reeb orbits, to the setting of Hamiltonian orbits.
+Hence we can use the index bounded condition, which was previously defined for Reeb orbits, to the setting of Hamiltonian orbits.
 Let $D$ be a convex domain with an index bounded boundary in a Calabi-Yau manifold.
 We start with a time-independent $S$-shape Hamiltonian function and perturb it.
 Before perturbation, a non-constant orbit $\gamma$ satisfies the index-length relation in Definition \ref{index} since it comes from a Reeb orbit.
 After perturbation, by the above proposition and lemma, the index-length relation still holds for new orbits $\gamma_{\pm}$.

-Now we say a time-dependent function $H_{t}$ is a time-dependent $S$-shape Hamiltonian function if it is a perturbation of a time-independent $S$-shape Hamiltonian function.
+Now we say a time-dependent function $H_{t}$ is a time-dependent $S$-shape Hamiltonian function if it is a perturbation of a time-independent $S$-shape Hamiltonian function as in Proposition \ref{p: perturbation}.
 Note that we only perturb the region where non-constant orbits lie, so we can still talk about upper and lower orbits after the perturbation.

 \begin{definition} Let $D$ be a convex domain in a Calabi-Yau manifold $M$.
-A time-dependent $S$-shape Hamiltonian function $H_{t}$ is called index bounded if for any integer $k$, there exists a constant $\mu_{k}>0$ such that $\int \gamma^{*}\tilde{\theta}<\mu_{k}$ for all degree-$k$ one-periodic orbits of $H_{t}$. \end{definition}
+A time-dependent $S$-shape Hamiltonian function $H_{t}$ is called index bounded if for any integer $k$, there exists a constant $\mu_{k}>0$ such that $\int \gamma^{*}\theta<\mu_{k}$ for all degree-$k$ one-periodic orbits of $H_{t}$. \end{definition}

-And the above discussion says that if $D$ be a convex domain with an index bounded boundary, then we can always find time-dependent non-degenerate $S$-shape Hamiltonian functions which are index bounded.
+The above discussion says that if $D$ is a convex domain with an index bounded boundary, then we can always find time-dependent non-degenerate $S$-shape Hamiltonian functions which are index bounded.
 In practice we will use families of time-dependent non-degenerate $S$-shape Hamiltonian functions to compute $SH_{M}(D)$.